Katharine Cornell: Retirement

 McClintic died on October 29, 1961, of a lung haemorrhage, shortly after the couple had celebrated their 40th wedding anniversary.
 As he had always directed Cornell in every production since their marriage, she decided to retire from the stage altogether.
 She sold her residences and bought a house on East 51st Street in Manhattan, next door to Brian Aherne and down the street from Margalo Gillmore.
 Since all three were cast members of Barretts, East 51st Street became known as Wimpole Street.
 Cornell also bought an old building on Martha's Vineyard known as The Barn and made additions to it as well as restored the 300-year-old Association Hall on the island.

 For her 80th birthday party in 1973, an assistant put together a tape of birthday greetings from Laurence Olivier, John Gielgud, and Ralph Richardson.
 The tape runs for seven and a half hours.

-She died of pneumonia on June 9, 1974 at The Barn in Tisbury, Massachusetts.
+Cornell died of pneumonia on June 9, 1974 at The Barn in Tisbury, Massachusetts.
 She was cremated.